Turkey Tail Mushroom

 * As an Amazon Associate I earn from qualifying purchases.
 See our full disclosure.

-A dose-escalation clinical trial confirming that oral administration of Trametes versicolor preparations significantly restores natural killer (NK) cell activity and lymphocyte populations fo
+A dose-escalation clinical trial confirming that oral administration of Trametes versicolor preparations significantly restores natural killer (NK) cell activity and lymphocyte populations following standard radiation therapy.

 Restoration of natural killer (NK) cell cytotoxicity post-radiation